How to: Run Manual Tests

 If this is the first time that you have tried to run a test after you installed Microsoft Test Manager and you have not restarted your machine after you complete the installation, you will be prompted to restart your computer and start your test again.

 In Test Runner, you are prompted to Start Test with the option to Create action recording.
-Leave the Create action recording clear and choose Start Test.
+Leave the Create action recording clear and click Start Test.

 You can increase the speed and efficiency of tests using action recordings.
 For more information about how to use the Create action recording option, see How to: Create an Action Recording.

 If you have configured test settings to create an action log for the test being run, selecting the Create action recording option will use the settings that you configured.
 If you did not configure the actions diagnostic data adapter in your test settings, then the default values are used to create your action recording.
-For more information, see How to: Choose the applications that are recorded in a manual test.
+For more information, see How to: Record User Interface Actions for Manual Tests Using Test Settings.

 If your test setting includes collecting IntelliTrace data, you must start the application after the tests are loaded in Test Runner.
 For more information, see How to: Collect IntelliTrace Data to Help Debug Difficult Issues.